NaomiEX/Le-Festin/README.md

 The app is published at https://expo.io/@naomiex/le-festin.
 Click on the link and select Open project using Expo (on your mobile device), which will automatically open the Expo app on your phone where, after a short loading screen, you will be greeted with the landing screen of the app.

 ## General info
-(This app has built-in navigation, through react-navigation, thus you can freely navigate between pages, with a back button on most pages, a bottom drawer, and a side drawer.)

 The app's landing page is a scrollable page with several cards, each possessing an image and a title, denoting their represented category.
 When the card is tapped, the user will be brought to a screen with a list of recipes within that category.